 Civivi Elementum Vs Ontario Rat 2

-I had research on the civivi elementum vs. Ontario rat 2 to feel both of them.
+I researched the civivi elementum vs. Ontario rat 2 to feel both of them.
 Here’s my thought!
 The Ontario rat-2 has a cheaper price ($35) than the civivi elementum knives ($50), besides the Ontario rat-2 being an ambidextrous clip.

 You can carry the knife in your front left pocket easily.
 Once you flip the Rat 2 thumb stud, you get to see your thumbnail is easiest.